cslarsen/csl.name/_posts/2011-03-03-Shakespeare-linear-palindromes.markdown

 So w<span class="pink">ill it madam till I</span> lie with you.
 </p>

-from the play <i>Richard III</i>.
+from the play [Richard III][rich3].
 The preparsing of the collected works above includes the character's name.
 Without it, the output is a bit
 different: